CodeSequence/store-saga/README.md

 # store-saga
-An Rx implementation of redux-saga for ngrx/store.
+An Rx implementation of redux-saga for @ngrx/store and Angular 2.

 Based on [redux-saga-rxjs](https://github.com/salsita/redux-saga-rxjs) by Salsita, with inspiration from [redux-saga](https://github.com/yelouafi/redux-saga) by Yelouafi.